 MSE Dan recommends going into the store via the back entrance, but Ikea’s official line is that stores should be entered via the main entrance.
 We can’t confirm you’ll be able to get in via the back, but walking around Ikea’s full showroom and marketplace takes a decent chunk of time and it often means you end up buying goods that weren’t on your list – so, it could be worth a go.

 We've not had these confirmed, but savvy MSE users have told us that in the Warrington store "you can miss out a good chunk of the showroom by going left through the door at the top of the main stairs" and you can get straight to the flatpack aisles in Wembley if you you "immediately turn left" after after heading down the marketplace stairs.

 Ikea says there’s no official shortcuts or online maps, but we’d love to hear if you’ve found any of your own – let us know in the comments below, on Facebook or Twitter.
 In the meantime, you could always ask store staff for tips.
 They’ll usually be dotted around the store, especially near the entrance.

-9. Free in store events, eg, workshops and massages.
+8. Free in store events, eg, workshops and massages.
 Go to the Ikea ‘what’s on in store?‘ page, select your local Ikea, and it’ll bring up all of its in store events.
-When we checked on Fri 29 Jun, events included a textiles revival workshop in Reading, an energy saving workshop in Edinburgh and kids cooking classes in Coventry.
+When we checked on Tue 21 Aug, events included summer flower arranging in Croydon, biscuit decorating in Lakeside and arts and crafts and entertainment shows for children in Coventry.